 The MkIII quadrant (065148) also has a shorter spindle and is retained by a circlip instead of a bolt to allow clearance for the MkIII shaft and coupling sleeve.

-lilbill, note that the MkIII gearchange shaft (pawl carrier) is angled backwards slightly from right to left, it is not aligned squarely across the frame, which you may need to allow for when making up a cross shaft linkage.
+lilbill, note that the MkIII gearchange shaft (pawl carrier) is angled slightly from right to left, it is not aligned squarely across the frame, which you may need to allow for when making up a cross shaft linkage.